physics-sec/request-signing-and-encrypting-library/README.md

 ## Ideas for the future
+- Replace the JavaSCript ECDH logic with a well supported library.
 - Encrypt (and sign?) responses from the server.
+- Use different keys for signing and encrypting.
 - Add backend implemented in PHP, Node and/or Java.
-- Replace the JavaSCript ECDH logic with a well supported library.